Resfusion: Denoising Diffusion Probabilistic Models for Image Restoration Based on Prior Residual Noise: Methodology

-Similar to the approach proposed by \citet{amit2021segdiff} in their work on segmentation with diffusion, our method enhances the diffusion model by incorporating a conditioning function during the denoising steps.
-This function integrates latent representation from both the current estimate $x_{t}$ and the input image $I_{0}$.
+Similar to previous work~\cite{liu2023residual, ozdenizci2023restoring}, our method enhances the diffusion model by incorporating a conditioning function.
+This function integrates latent representation from both the current estimate $x_{t}$ and the input degraded image $\hat{x}_{0}$.
+Then Eq.~\eqref{eq: resnoise} can be modified to Eq.~\eqref{eq: simple_residual_term_with_It}.